 Spain plans 3% ‘Google’ tax on large tech companies

-Move designed to stop digital giants from avoiding tax by routing profits to states such as the Republic
+Move designed to stop digital giants from avoiding tax by routing profits to Ireland

 The law mirrors EU-wide efforts to prevent digital giants from avoiding tax by routing profits through low-tax jurisdictions.
 Photograph: Getty

-Spain, along with Italy, Britain and several other European Union countries, has been readying national digital tax plans while the bloc is still at loggerheads on an EU-wide levy.
+Spain, along with Italy, the UK and several other European Union countries, has been readying national digital tax plans while the bloc is still at loggerheads on an EU-wide levy.

 The cabinet also approved a bill taxing financial transactions at a 0.2 per cent rate, potentially earning the government €850 million for pensions and social security , Ms Celaa said.